echo2echo/Perl-Web-Images/README.md

 Arrange photo file names alphanumerically to determine display order when running this script

 Place the perl script in a folder in your cgi-bin.
+Something like /usr/lib/cgi-bin/MyGallery

 Give execute permission to the perl script.
 $ chmod 755 perl-cgi-images.pl

-Or change perl script name to something like index.pl or index.cgi
+Change html to taste and change Copyright to your site